-Fault Lines was due to tour the UK in autumn 2020, but this isn't now possible.
-We will announce new dates once the full revised tour is confirmed.
+Fault Lines was due to tour the UK in autumn 2020, but it just wasn't possible.
+We will announce new dates for 2022, once the full revised tour is confirmed.

 A fashion show on the fracture between feminism and fabric.
 A catwalk which takes you from Haute Couture to bargain bin, from big beats to near silence.
 Five diverse performers take to the stage on a catwalk like no other!
 Garments flow, stilettos break, hair is pulled up, let loose, let free!
 Jazzy moves, heartfelt stories and heart-throbbing energy fills the room.